 I pick baby gates based on category.
 With baby gates, I have a handful of ones to choose from.
 Which is the cheapest?
 The best?
-Then, I pick categories based on certain features, such as pet door, retractable, and more.
-This allows for a variety of gates for the parent to pick from.
+Then, I pick categories based on certain features, such as pet door, retractable.
+You can even find a fireplace baby gate.
+All this allows for a variety of gates for the parent to pick from.

 In this post, height is important.
 I tried to pick gates that were over 40 inches, emphasizing the “extra” in “extra tall.”
 Sadly, there were a few categories where the gate wasn’t that tall.
 However, it was tall enough to qualify for this post.

 What Qualifies as an Extra Tall Baby Gate?

 You may wonder how tall a gate is in order to be qualified as extra tall.
 Obviously, an extra tall baby gate is not going to be the size of a fence, but it’s still going to be quite tall.
 Your average baby gate is going to be around 30 inches in height.
 An extra tall baby gate may add on 10 inches or so.

 Give or take a few inches, obviously.
 This will depend on which gate you choose.
 Some may be even taller.